Policy Against Harassment and Sex Discrimination

 Section VI: Prohibited Conduct

-A. Discrimination on the Basis of Sex.
-Intentional different treatment of an individual(s) with respect to an individual’s employment or participation in an education program or activity based, in whole or in part, upon the individual’s actual or perceived protected characteristic of sex.
-Discrimination includes unlawfully (1) excluding an individual from participation in; (2) denying the individual benefits of; or (3) adversely affecting a term, condition, or privilege of an individual’s participation in any College education program or activity on the basis of sex.
-This includes College admissions, employment, academics, extracurriculars, research, occupational training, or any other education program or activity.
+Unlawful differential treatment of an individual(s) with respect to an individual’s participation in an education program or activity based on the individual’s actual or perceived legally protected characteristic of sex, sex stereotypes, sexual orientation, gender identity or expression, pregnancy or pregnancy related conditions.
+Discrimination includes unlawfully (1) excluding an individual from participation in; (2) denying the individual benefits of; or (3) adversely affecting a term, condition, or privilege of the individual’s participation in any College education program or activity on the basis of/because of such individual's sex, sexual orientation, gender identity or expression, or pregnancy or pregnancy related condition.
+This includes College admissions, employment, academics, extracurriculars, research, occupational training, or any other education program or activity and any other employment practice that is prohibited by applicable law.

-B. Sex-Based Harassment. ‘‘Sex-based harassment’’ is a form of sex discrimination that includes quid pro quo sexual harassment; hostile environment harassment based on sex, sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, gender identity, or gender expression; and the four specific offenses referenced in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act (‘‘Clery Act’’) as amended by the Violence Against Women Reauthorization Act of 2013.
+‘‘Sex-based harassment’’ is prohibited conduct that is not Title IX sexual harassment and/or does not meet "Title IX sexual harassment" requirements.
+Sex-based harassment includes quid pro quo sexual harassment; hostile environment harassment based on sex, sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, gender identity or expression; and the four specific offenses referenced in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act (‘‘Clery Act’’) as amended by the Violence Against Women Reauthorization Act of 2013.

 1. Quid Pro Quo Sexual Harassment.
 An employee, agent, or other person authorized by the College to provide an aid, benefit, or service under the College’s education program or activity explicitly or impliedly conditioning the provision of such an aid, benefit, or service on a person’s participation in unwelcome sexual conduct.
 Quid pro quo harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual.